Meet our team

 Chief technology Officer

-Dr. David Moser is an experienced engineer in the areas of Robotics and Medical devices.
+Dr David Moser is an experienced engineer in the areas of Robotics and Medical devices.
 He brings over 17 years of experience developing wearable assistive technologies and medical devices.

 He is former Director of Research and Technology at Blatchford where he led the development of some of the world’s most advanced prosthetics and a succession of award-winning products including the RAEng MacRobert Award finalist in 2010, winner in 2016 and the US Medical Device excellence award in 2017.